Updated on December 12, 2022

 If you fall into any of the categories above, regular comprehensive eye exams are crucial for diagnosing and treating glaucoma before it causes permanent damage to your vision.
-Additionally, if you have diabetes, high blood pressure or heart disease, regular visits to your doctor are necessary for making sure your health is under control.
-As with any disease, maintaining a healthy and active lifestyle can lessen your chances of developing glaucoma.
+Additionally, if you have diabetes, high blood pressure, or heart disease, regular visits to your doctor are necessary to make sure your health is under control.

 How is glaucoma diagnosed?

-Glaucoma is diagnosed from a comprehensive eye exam that tests your eye pressure, your eye’s drainage angle, your optical nerve, your peripheral vision and the thickness of your cornea.
+Glaucoma is diagnosed by a comprehensive eye exam that tests your eye pressure, your eye’s drainage angle, your optical nerve, your peripheral vision, and the thickness of your cornea.
 Glaucoma tests are relatively quick and painless.
 Regular testing is important for everyone because of the lack of early symptoms of the disease.

 How do you treat glaucoma?

 The damage glaucoma causes will be permanent.
 However, certain measures can be taken to slow the progression of the disease and prevent further damage.
-Glaucoma is usually treated using daily eye drops that either decrease eye pressures or reduce the amount of fluid in the eye.
+Glaucoma is usually treated using daily eye drops that either decrease eye pressure or reduce the amount of fluid in the eye.
 Because glaucoma has no symptoms until it affects your vision, people are often tempted to discontinue taking their medication.
-However, regular use of eye drops is essential for its continued effectiveness.
-When being treated for glaucoma, certain medications can interfere.
-It’s important to share a full list of medications with your eye doctor.
+However, regular use of eye drops is essential for their continued effectiveness.

-Another form of treatment includes laser eye surgery called Trabeculectomy.
-The eye doctor will use a laser to create a flap on the white of your eye to help the fluid drain from your eye.
-The eye doctor will also create a bubble, which will help absorb the fluid from your eye.
-Your eye doctor may also implant a drainage tube that sends the fluid to a reservoir to be absorbed by blood vessels.
-After treatment, it is imperative to continue to see your eye doctor regularly to monitor the success of the treatment and to make sure the condition doesn’t worsen.
+Another form of treatment includes laser eye surgery called trabeculectomy.
+The eye care professional will use a laser to create a flap on the white of your eye to help drain the fluid from your eye.
+They will also create a bubble, which will help absorb the fluid from your eye.
+Your eye care professional may also implant a drainage tube that sends the fluid to a reservoir to be absorbed by blood vessels.
+After treatment, it is imperative to continue to see your eye doctor regularly to monitor the success of the treatment.

 Glaucoma patients that leave the disease untreated will slowly lose their peripheral vision until it disappears.
 The best way to prevent vision loss from glaucoma is to see your eye doctor regularly.
-However, studies have also shown that leading an active lifestyle can help reduce the chances of developing the disease as well.
+Studies have also shown that leading an active lifestyle can help reduce the chances of developing the disease.